VisionVerse/PaperTiger/README.md

 # 1. Fragrance of Papers
-How to read papers and find ideas.
+:smiley_cat:How to read papers and find ideas.